Florida Mesothelioma Lawyer

 - Jacksonville shipyard, Jacksonville

-Asbestos Regulations in Florida
+Asbestos Safety Regulations

 The Asbestos and Silica Compensation Fairness Act

 Florida has some of the highest rates of deaths related to asbestos exposure and also some of the highest numbers of related lawsuits.
 In response to the high number of new cases related to asbestos, the state legislature passed the Asbestos and Silica Compensation Fairness Act (ASCFA) in 2005.

 The law makes it more difficult for plaintiffs to file a lawsuit by increasing the amount of evidence victims of asbestos exposure need to make a valid claim.

 The ASCFA requires stricter medical proof of mesothelioma.
 It also requires that people with asbestosis, pleural thickening, or other non-malignant medical issues related to asbestos prove that the condition causes physical impairment.

 There is also more of a burden put on smokers to provide evidence that asbestos was a contributing factor to cancer diagnosis.
 The law also prohibits companies from being forced to pay punitive damages and restricts who can be deemed liable for harm caused by asbestos.